Ray White Charity Golf Day

 The idea of Crowson Park RDA (Riding Develops Abilities) started in 1988 when Joe Wright had volunteered at Dalson Park and realised there was nothing in the Greenbank area.
 He had used horse riding himself to recover from his paraplegia following brain injury.
 Launched at Waterford Pony Club, RDA was allowed the use of the grounds.
 This was great but all of the horses and equipment had to be trucked there every week.
 After searching for a suitable property, 129 Crowson Lane was purchased.
 It consisted of 5 acres which had a main shed with no driveway or fencing and was covered in bush.
 After a lot of hard work from Elizabeth, Joe and with the help of council and private contractors to build the carpark and fences, Crowson was officially opened in 2000.
 Crowson Park continues to operate and is run entirely by volunteers.
 As well as the riders, Crowson Park also welcome community groups to visit the centre and watch the lessons.

 Crowson Park RDA was in need of a new kitchenette on site.
-Bunnings provided the joinery and Tradepro Installation Services provided the labour to install the kitchenette.
+Bunnings provided the joinery and Tradepro Installation Services provided the labour to install the kitchenette.“Words can't explain how grateful we are for the wonderful work Bunnings and Tradepro Installations did.

 The team did a fantastic job.
 They were able to do the job as a training session with their people which was very smart and important keeping their teams in the loop.
 The colors and the work they did was of high caliber and every single person there had respect for each other and for our facility, which we are very grateful for, as we have horses on the property and they were very respectful of the rules for our club.